Atharva525/diabetes_prediction/README.md

-# diabetes_prediction
-# Machine Learning Model with Logistic Regression & SVM
+# Machine Learning Model with Logistic Regression

 This Jupyter Notebook implements a machine learning pipeline using Logistic Regression and Support Vector Machines (SVM).
 It includes: